HHS/simpler-grants-gov/analytics/README.md

 A couple of important notes about this command:

 - `--sprint @current` In order to calculate burndown, you'll need to specify either `@current` for the current sprint or the name of another sprint, e.g. `"Sprint 10"`
 - `--unit points` In order to calculate burndown based on story points, you pass `points` to the `--unit` option.
-The other option for unit is `tasks`
+The other option for unit is `issues`
 - `--show-results` In order to the see the output in a browser you'll need to pass this flag.

 ![Screenshot of burndown for sprint 10](static/reporting-notebook-screenshot.png)